 Today when the world is planning to land on Mars still some people in our society still consider transgender as good as untouchability and the most downtrodden section of society.
 While we keep talking about India’s continuous growth and development as a county, we must think to ourselves, is it just enough to be developed in terms of science, economy, and infrastructure?
 Same as our society our court has equally been disappointing by criminalizing homosexuality.

-First time in India, in 1860 when Indian Penal Code came into effect people came to know about Section 377 (Unnatural Offences) which says “Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”
+First time in India, in 1860 when the Indian Penal Code came into effect people came to know about Section 377 (Unnatural Offences) which says “Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”

 Then in July 1999, India saw the first LGBT pride parade in Kolkata.
 Which was criticized by many religious people like pundits, saints and maulvis their arguments were that God made only two types of humans either male or female there is no LGBT etc.

 Section 377 in itself is discriminatory in nature.
 It is contradictory to our constitutional law and discriminates on the basis of sex and equality.
 Since basic equal rights are not given to this community.
-Therefore, laws on criminalizing homosexuality in itself are contradictory laws and are in violation the fundamental rights of Article 14, 15 and 21.
+Therefore, laws on criminalizing homosexuality in itself are contradictory laws and are in violation of the fundamental rights of Articles 14, 15 and 21.